New Frontier: Equal rights for women

 The Presidential Commission on the Status of Women was an advisory commission established on December 14, 1961, by Kennedy to investigate questions regarding women's equality in education, in the workplace, and under the law.
 The commission, chaired by Eleanor Roosevelt until her death in 1962, was composed of 26 members including legislators, labor union activists and philanthropists who were active in women's rights issues.
 The main purpose of the committee was to document and examine employment policies in place for women.
 The commission's final report, American Woman (also known as the Peterson Report after the commission's second chair, Esther Peterson), was issued in October 1963 and documented widespread discrimination against women in the workplace.
 Among the practices addressed by the group were labor laws pertaining to hours and wages, the quality of legal representation for women, the lack of education and counseling for working women, and federal insurance and tax laws that affected women's incomes.
 Recommendations included affordable child care for all income levels, hiring practices that promoted equal opportunity for women, and paid maternity leave.

-The commission, reflecting the views of Roosevelt and the labor unions, opposed the Equal Rights Amendment.
+The commission, reflecting the views of Roosevelt and the labor unions, opposed the Equal Rights Amendment (ERA).
+They feared the ERA would end the special privileges needed by women and accorded to women that were not given to men.

 In the early 1960s, full-time working women were paid on average 59 percent of the earnings of their male counterparts.
 In order to eliminate some forms of sex-based pay discrimination, Kennedy signed the Equal Pay Act into law on June 10, 1963.
 During the law's first ten years, 171,000 employees received back pay totaling about 84 million dollars.